Encantadia: Encantadia: Pag-ibig Hanggang Wakas (2006)

+Encantadia reboot

-Encantadia (2016)
+Encantadia (2016–17)

 A reboot of the original TV series but with new storylines and elements from the second series.

 Spin-offs

 Mulawin: The Movie (2005)

-Pirena uses the "gintong binhi"(golden seed) to bring Ravenum back to life.
+Pirena uses the "gintong binhi" (golden seed) to bring Ravenum back to life.
 Ravenum summons the dragon Buwarka and raises an army of Ravenas to wreak havoc on Avila territory.
 With the power of Mulawin's "Tree of Life" dwindling down and the Mulawin race in peril, the Diwatas of Encantadia and the Tres Aves (a legendary trio of heroes with special abilities) rushed to aid the Mulawin.
 The Mulawins and the Lireo soldiers led by Ybarro/Ybrahim faces the Ravenas until they defeated them.
 They return to Avila after a victory and a deadly battle.
 Aguiluz is seen lying in a royal bed in Lireo with Queen Amihan putting the "gintong binhi" to his mouth that can get his life back.

-Sang'gre (2024)
+Encantadia Chronicles: Sang'gre (2025)

-The spin-off was revealed through an omnibus plug of GMA-7’s upcoming 2022 shows aired during the Kapuso New Year Countdown on December 31, 2021.
-According to a press release by GMA Network, Sang’gre is about a girl who manifests magical superpowers without knowing that she is the only daughter of Danaya, the youngest among the four Sang’gre sisters and the keeper of the earth gem.The series will be directed again by Mark Reyes and the creative team includes Encantadia creator Suzette Doctolero, veteran screenwriter Ricky Lee, and writers Anna Aleta Nadela, Jake Somera, and Ays de Guzman.
-Creative head RJ Nuevas and Ali Nokom-Dedicatoria were also mentioned in a post by Reyes.
+Encantadia Chronicles: Sang’gre is about a girl named Terra who manifests magical superpowers without knowing that she is the only daughter of Danaya, the youngest among the four Sang’gre sisters and the keeper of the earth gem.

 Episodes

 Broadcast

 Encantadia series are broadcast by GMA Network in the Philippines and through its international subsidiaries like GMA Pinoy TV in other countries.
 The 2005 series' broadcasts in Malaysia began in 2012 through Astro Bella and was subbed in English language.
 In 2014, the first two series were made available in ASEAN countries such as Philippines, Malaysia, Brunei, Vietnam, Myanmar, Laos, Thailand, Singapore and Indonesia through Fox Filipino, a subsidiary of Fox Broadcasting Company.
 All of the first three series including the spin-off film are made available as video on demand on iflix and HOOQ in 2015.
-The 2016 series is also made available exclusively on iFlix as 1080p video on demand wherein new episodes are uploaded a day after its airing in GMA Network.
-According to iFlix manager Sherwin Dela Cruz, "we are hugely proud to support the Philippines’ exceptionally talented local entertainment industry.
+The 2016 series is also made available exclusively on iflix as 1080p video on demand wherein new episodes are uploaded a day after its airing in GMA Network.
+According to iflix manager Sherwin Dela Cruz, "we are hugely proud to support the Philippines’ exceptionally talented local entertainment industry.
 Encantadia has an incredible legacy, which we are honored to be a part of..."
-The said series can be streamed online through iFLix in the Philippines, Malaysia, Thailand, Indonesia, and Sri Lanka.
+The said series can be streamed online through iflix in the Philippines, Malaysia, Thailand, Indonesia, and Sri Lanka.